jordanbemmels/kiwi-iDDC/02_Run_iDDC_simulations.md

 *3. Excoffier, L, and HEL Lischer.
 2010.
 Arlequin suite ver 3.5: a new series of programs to perform population genetic analyses under Linux and Windows.
 Mol Ecol Res, **10**: 564-567.*

+(Note that the kiwi iDDC project does not actually make use of the full X-ORIGIN pipeline.
+X-ORIGIN is a very particulary type of iDDC modelling.
+The goal of X-ORIGIN is to estimate the latitude and longitude of range expansions, whereas the goal of the kiwi iDDC project was different.
+We are only downloading files from the X-ORIGIN pipeline because this is where necessary scripts used in the kiwi project have previously been published by other authors, and are publicly accessible.
+Note that X-ORIGIN scripts are set up to generate additional summary statistics not mentioned in the manuscript: K (number of alleles), and psi (directionality index).
+Both of these statistics are calculated by the scripts but were not used in the kiwi iDDC project.
+K was not used because it was highly redundant with expected heterozygosity.
+Psi was not used because the kiwi models do not test range expansion from a single refugium.
+It is not harmful to calculate these statistics for kiwi and they will be excluded from the ABC procedure in subsequent steps.)

 Begin by downloading X-ORIGIN v1.0 (XOrigin_v1) from [https://github.com/KnowlesLab/X-ORGIN/releases](https://github.com/KnowlesLab/X-ORGIN/releases).
 Extract and copy ```./X-ORGIN/example/calSumStat``` to a convenient working directory (adjust relative paths as necessary):

 ```